South Carolina mileage reimbursement rates & calculator

 South Carolina business mileage reimbursement rates

-For 2024, South Carolina (SC) has set the standard business mileage reimbursement rate at 67 cents ($0.67) per mile.
-This rate applies to state employees and is aligned with the IRS guidelines.
+For 2026, South Carolina has set the standard business mileage reimbursement rate at $0.725 per mile.
+This rate applies to state employees and is in alignment with IRS guidelines.
 While it serves as a benchmark, remember that as a private employer, you have the flexibility to set your own rates.

-Here's a tabulated snapshot of the year-on-year IRS mileage reimbursement rate analysis to set the context.
+Here's a tabulated snapshot of the yearly IRS mileage reimbursement rates.

 2022